 When you season a skillet, what you’re doing is cooking layers of oil onto the metal.
-I’ve asked metallurgists what makes a skillet seasoned, and the only reasonable response I got was from a professor in Missouri who says that heating makes molecules expand, allowing oil and iron molecules to bond (a more precise term would be polymerize).
+I’ve asked metallurgists what makes a skillet seasoned, and the only reasonable response I got was from a professor in Missouri who said that heat makes molecules expand and allows oil and iron molecules to bond, or polymerize).
 The key is a clean, even heat, so don’t listen to those macho types who claim that the best way to season a skillet is on a flaming grill; that will guarantee a black coating, but the oil doesn’t bond to the iron properly and you’ll end up with black flecks of carbon on or in whatever you cook.

-To season a new skillet properly, scrub it with soap and water, rinse thoroughly, dry well, rub with salt and brush with vegetable oil or lard.
+To season a new skillet properly, scrub it with soap and water, rinse thoroughly, dry well, rub with salt, and brush with vegetable oil or lard.
 Do NOT use olive oil.
-Pop it into a medium oven, like 250, and brush lightly with more oil every now and then, say every quarter/half hour or so.
+Pop it into a medium oven, like 250, and brush lightly with more oil every quarter/half hour.
 Do not let the oil pool up on any surface or you’ll end up with a mini tar pit.
 Eventually the oil will cook to the metal.
-The longer you heat it, the better; the skillet might have a brownish/purplish cast, at first, but with use and proper care it will blacken.
-Wipe the skillet clean of excess oil, and dry it well with paper towels or do like your Granny did and use a wadded-up brown paper bag, either way using salt to scrub away the stickiness, since the surface of a newly-seasoned skillet can be tacky at first.
-Rub it down with salt and stick it in a paper sack for a day or two..
+The longer you heat it, the better.
+The skillet might have a brownish/purplish cast, at first, but with use and proper care it will blacken.
+Wipe the skillet clean of excess oil, and dry it well with paper towels or do like your Granny did and use a wadded-up brown paper bag.
+Use salt to scrub away the stickiness, since the surface of a newly-seasoned skillet can be tacky at first.
+After the salt scrub, place the skillet or whatever cast iron utensil you’re seasoning in a paper sack for a day or two.

-Don’t use the skillet for anything but baking or frying and simply wipe it with a rough cloth after use, since washing with soap and water will corrode the coating.
+Wipe cast iron with a rough cloth after use, and be sparing with soap and water washings.
+Always dry thoroughly.
 If you scorch and have to scrub, use a non-metallic pad with coarse salt, then rub lightly with oil, and wipe again before storing..
 If you’ve really screwed up, you’ll have to use a metal scrub to remove the carbon and re-season.

 Cut bread horizontally, brush with oil and layer with mozzarella, black olives and herbs.
 Assemble, brush with oil and bake in a moderate oven for 20 minutes until top is crisp and cheese is melted through.
 Slice into sticks and serve immediately.